AlexChristensen/SemNeT/README.md

 *Important Note*
-[requires install of R packages] pluarlize, which can be found atdevtools::install_github("hrbrmstr/pluralize") tm qdap
+[requires install of R packages] pluarlize, which can be found at devtools::install_github("hrbrmstr/pluralize")

+tm

+qdap

 # How To Install